bsccf/Uni-notes/Mechanics structures and materials/Materials/1 Atoms and types of bonding/polarised atoms.md

 #### What are
 ## Polarised atoms
-These are atoms which have asymetric charge
+These are atoms which have asymetric charge, being more positive on one side and negative on the other; this is caused by the position of electrons in the atom.